Lightroom is one of the most powerful image editing tools out there for photographers. Here's our top tips to help you get started

 These 10 top tips will get you up and running, from easy tonal tweaks to bold colour-boosting tricks and more...

 Before you can start working up your photos in Lightroom you’ll need to import them.
 If you’re used to a traditional open-edit-save workflow then Lightroom requires a slight shift in mindset.
-Rather than opening our images into the app, we instead need to tell Lightroom where our files are stored on our drive.
+Rather than opening our images into the app, you instead need to tell Lightroom where our files are stored on your drive.
 In essence, this is what Importing is.